Spomky-Labs/jose/doc/operation/Sign.md

 // We have to create a JWS class using the JWSFactory.
 // The payload of this object contains our claims.
 $jws = JWSFactory::createJWS($claims);
-// Note that if you want to create a JWS with a detached payload, you can use the following method:
+// Note that if you want to create a JWS with a detached payload, you just have to set the second parameter as true.
-// $jws = JWSFactory::createJWSWithDetachedPayload($claims, $detached_payload);
+// $jws = JWSFactory::createJWS($claims, true);
-// The variable $detached_payload will contain the encoded payload used to calculate the signature

 // We add information to create the first signature
 $jws = $jws->addSignatureInformation(